eagles-project/skywalker/docs/example.md

 of state does a decent job of illustrating this phenomenon.
 We take this up in the next example.

-## Example 3: A Parameter Study Using Latin Hypercube Sampling
+## Part 3: Studying Supersaturation with Latin Hypercube Sampling